 |Scientific name||Themeda triandra||Common name(s)||Kangaroo grass|

 Kangaroo grass is a warm season, deep rooted perennial with a soft, erect or sprawling tussocky habit.
-The leaves are long and thing as they mature and turn from green to a red, brown or purple colour.
-Attractive rusty-red seed-head form throughout the summer
+The leaves are long and thin as they mature and turn from green to a red, brown or purple colour.
+Attractive rusty-red seed-heads form throughout the summer

 |Tolerance||High drought tolerance